Georgia

 • K-12 schools:

-• $846.1 million to fund the state share of employer increases on educators who participate in the state health benefit plan.
+• Provides funds for the state share of employer increases on certified educators who participate in the State Health Benefit Plan

 • Higher Education: